junlong4321/tp/docs/UserGuide.md

 Tutor's Pet reduces the amount of time you spend on administrative tasks as a teaching assistant.
 It is a one stop solution to keep track of your classes and students.

-As a teaching assistant, administrative chores such as attendance taking and grading students' participation can be troublesome with existing solutions such as spreadsheets.
+As a teaching assistant, even with spreadsheets, administrative chores such as attendance taking and grading students' participation can be troublesome.
 This is why we have created Tutor's Pet, _a solution for teaching assistants, by students._

 ## About